Invest in our sustainable fairafric shares!

 Successful organic certification of the entire value chain

-Start of cooperation with Yayra Glover Ltd.
+Start of collaboration with Yayra Glover Ltd.

 Switch from 20g bars to 100g bars